Ira: Efficient Transaction Replay for Distributed Systems: Abstract

-In primary-backup replication, consensus latency is bounded by the time for backup nodes to replay (re-execute) transactions proposed by the primary.
+In primary-backup replication, the consensus latency is bounded by the time for backup nodes to replay (re-execute) transactions proposed by the primary.
+Our key insight is that the primary, having already executed transactions, possesses knowledge of future access patterns which is the information needed for optimal replay by the backups.
 In this work, we present Ira, a framework to accelerate backup replay by transmitting compact \emph{hints} alongside transaction batches.
-Our key insight is that the primary, having already executed transactions, possesses knowledge of future access patterns which is exactly the information needed for optimal replay.

 We use Ethereum for our case study and present a concrete protocol, Ira-L, within our framework to improve cache management of Ethereum block execution.
 The primaries implementing Ira-L provide hints that consist of the working set of keys used in an Ethereum block and one byte of metadata per key indicating the table to read from, and backups use these hints for efficient block replay.